viniciusfdalfovo/desafio/README.md

 ## Makefile

-There is also an automation for creating the image and running the docker container via Makefile.
-To execute it, navigate to the project repository and run the following commands:
+There is also an automation to create the image and run the docker container via Makefile.
+To execute it, navigate to the project directory and run the following commands:
 ~~~~bash
 $ make docker